fuzesmarcell/computer_enhance/README.md

 Follows the lectures from Casey Muratoris course https://www.computerenhance.com/

 ## Build
-The only dependency is a CMake and a working C++ compiler
+The only dependency is CMake and a working C++ compiler

 ``` sh
 git clone https://github.com/fuzesmarcell/computer_enhance